rostex/brain-games-cli/README.md

 # Brain Games
 This project is a set of five console games:

-- Even game - Definition of an even number
+- **Even game** – Definition of an even number
-- Calc game - Arithmetic expressions
+- **Calc game** – Arithmetic expressions
-- GCD game - Finding the Greatest Common Divisor
+- **GCD game** – Finding the Greatest Common Divisor
-- Progression game - Search for missing number in a sequence of numbers
+- **Progression game** – Search for missing number in a sequence of numbers
-- Prime game - Definition of a prime number
+- **Prime game** – Definition of a prime number

 ## Game Features:
-- Levels of Difficulty – Choose from three difficulty levels: Easy (default), Medium, and Hard.
+- **Levels of Difficulty** – Choose from three difficulty levels: Easy (default), Medium, and Hard.
 The difficulty affects the complexity of the questions.
-- Scoring System – Earn points for correct answers.
+- **Scoring System** – Earn points for correct answers.
 If you provide an incorrect answer, points will be subtracted.
-After three correct answers, the game is considered completed.
+After blocks of answers, the game is considered completed.
-- Statistics – View the statistics of the top players, including the total score of the best players.
+- **Statistics** – View the statistics of the top players (best local total score).
-- Settings – You can change the player’s name and select the difficulty level through the Settings menu.
+- **Settings** – You can change the player’s name and select the difficulty level through the Settings menu.
 The default difficulty is Easy.

 Each game asks a series of questions that need to be answered correctly.
 After three correct answers, the game is considered completed.
 Wrong answers will end the game and reduce the total score.